fonnesbeck/Bios8366/software.md

 The versions in Ubuntu 12.10 and Debian 7.0 meet the current Scipy stack specification.
 Users might also want to add the [NeuroDebian](http://neuro.debian.net/) repository for extra Scipy packages.

 ### Fedora

+On Fedora, most of the Python packages can be installed using the `yum` package utility:

     sudo yum install numpy scipy python-matplotlib ipython python-pandas \
     sympy python-nose